jj-zhu/jj-zhu.github.io/file/phd_berlin_2.md

 # Application and more details

-To apply, please send the following:
+Inquiries from qualified (see above) candidates are encouraged.
+Please send the following:

 - 1-2 page cover letter (including a *very brief* research statement)
 - CV with links to your existing works
+- Any previous tech reports or publications related to the position
 - Master's thesis (or draft if not yet completed)
 - Transcripts for bachelor's and master's,